hexdump0815/sonaremin/README.md

 - amlogic s905 tv box: 62-65%
 - tinkerboard: 85-95% (limited to 1.2ghz - similar to odroid c2 with cooling and higher cpu clock)
 - raspberry pi 3b in 64bit mode: 80%
-- raspberry pi 3b in 32bit mode: 105-120% (the slowdown compared to the 64bit version comes alone from the use of the 64bit armv8 cpu instructions)
+- raspberry pi 3b in 32bit mode: 105-120% (the slowdown compared to the 64bit version comes alone from not using the 64bit armv8 cpu instructions)
 - h3 tv box: 100-110% (22khz)
+- t9 tv box (rockchip rk3328 @1296mhz - surprisingly slower than an amlogic s905w @1200mz): 85-90% (just some basic test - not yet supported)
+- rock pi 4b (rockchip rk3399 2x a72 cores @1800mhz via taskset): 42% (just some basic test - not yet supported)

 as a result recommended is the odroid c2 as it has a good performance and does not need cooling. also recommended are amlogic s905w/s905x based tv boxes as they have a good performance, do not need cooling and are cheap (around 30 euro for a box with 1gb ram, a bit more for a box with 2gb ram which is even better, but 1gb works well too) and come with a case and power supply already. the other devices are only recommended if they are around already: the tinkerboard is quite good, but expensive - the raspberry pi's are ok, but vcvrack pushes its gpu and graphics system to its limits, in headless mode they should work very good as well - the h3 tv box is at the low performance end and the bananapi even below that :)